THIS PAGE IS AVAILABLE AS A PODCAST HERE

 Our teachings on sin and penance can shed some light on the darkness both of this subject (no pun intended)!
 While it is hard to condense so much information on this subject into a single blog post, this link can provide a quick summary as well as this one and this one on mortal sin as well.

 The key point to remember is this: Our faith speaks of two types of sin: Mortal and Venial.
-While this might seem rather Pharisaical to other Christians, it has a solid scriptural foundation.
-While all sins negatively affect our relationships with God (and with each other as well), as St, John put it in one of his letters “All wrongdoing is sin, but there is sin which is not deadly” (1 John 5:17)
+While this might seem rather legalistic to other Christians, it has a solid scriptural foundation.
+While all sins negatively affect our relationships with our Creator (and with each other as well), as St, John put it in one of his letters, “All wrongdoing is sin, but there is sin which is not deadly” (1 John 5:17).

 It is mortal sins for which you have not repented through Confession that can land you in hot water (or should I say fire?).
 Christ gave us good examples of mortal sins in this passage from Matthew’s Gospel: “murders, adulteries, immorality, thefts, false witness, [and] blasphemies” (Matt 15:18).